smucclaw/documentation/docs/quickstart-why-use-L4.rst

 	                       colorPref IS ONE OF red    green   blue address IS AN Address
 	               HAS deliveryDetails IS LIST OF string
+	   watchList  IS LIST OF  Show

     DECLARE SuperClass

     DECLARE Address
-        HAS line1   IS A           string
+        HAS line    IS LIST OF     string
-	    line2   IS AN OPTIONAL string
 	    state   IS A           string
 	    city    IS A           string
 	    country IS A           string

+    DECLARE Show
+        HAS title    IS A        string
+            seasons  IS LIST OF  number
+            stars    IS LIST OF  Person

 In a language like Typescript, this becomes: